Updated January 3, 2024

 - Public transportation reduces carbon emissions and likewise mitigates climate change.

-- It reduces traffic congestion and consequently reduces travel time and stress levels for commuters.
+- It reduces traffic congestion and travel time, and stress levels for commuters.

 - Public transportation can be accessed by anyone regardless of income level.

 - It makes it easier to access employment, education, and healthcare services.